solarslurpi/mistbuddy_device/README.md

 The current software that sends ON / OFF messages to a MistBuddy device can be found in the [mistbuddy_lite github repo](https://github.com/solarslurpi/mistbuddy_lite).

+# 🙏 Thanks to Those That Went Before
+- **THANK YOU Theo Arends**.
+[Tasmota](https://tasmota.github.io/docs/), created by Theo Arends in 2016, was developed to solve key pain points in smart home devices, particularly the need for local control and open communication protocols like MQTT.
+The project has grown significantly, with its main GitHub repository now boasting over 21,700 stars and 4,700 forks, indicating its widespread adoption in the open-source community for ESP8266 and ESP32 based devices.
+Tasmota's integration with MQTT allows for efficient device control and monitoring without relying on proprietary cloud services.
+- **THANK YOU Oak and Spore Mushroom Farm** for the video on [How to Build a Homemade Humidifier Using Ultrasonic Misters / fogger](https://www.youtube.com/watch?v=vmiO6Z_HLCE).
+The directions were clear, easy to follow, and easy to customize.
+- **THANK YOU mostlychris** for the video on [Tasmota on Sonoff.
+Flash the S31 plug with Tasmota firmware for local control](https://www.youtube.com/watch?v=9N58uy3ezvA).
+Your directions were clear and made the process seem far less intimidating.

 # Build the Humidifier
-**CAVEAT: I have been using a build using these parts.
+>**CAVEAT**: I have been using a build using these parts.
 As in "it works for me."
 I am not a professional.
 I am sharing with in hopes it can benefit others.
 I am not responsible for any damages to your home or property.

 ## BoM